Just reached page 100 of the novel I've been writing... oh... for fifteen years.

 I've decided not to renew my subscription to the New York Times and New Yorker to see how it feels.
 Not to get stuck in my reading habits and discover new avenues.

 Another dead-end hobby of mine: generative art.
 I program in c with the Cairo library to make little drawings.
+I do this some Sunday afternoons instead of tinkering.

 Did you notice how the music from Kubrick's 2001 A Space Odyssey makes everything seem strange?
 No?
 Well, I have: